Nowosad/comat/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-The `get_wecoma` function can be next used to create a weighted cooccurrence matrix.
+The `get_wecoma()` function can be next used to create a weighted co-occurrence matrix.

 ``` r
 get_wecoma(x, w)